Apollospace® has the most comprehensive collection of fully restored and enhanced high resolution Apollo 13 flight images available!

 The Apollo 13 mission carried four 70MM Hasselblad cameras, of which two were used, and returned with 5 magazines of film.
 A total of 584 exposures were taken during the mission: 95 on black & white film and 489 on color film.

-Click on an image below to view the full screen gallery of that magazine:
+Click on links below to view the full screen gallery of each magazine:

 Apollo 13 Magazine 58/N contains 26 color images: NASA ID #s AS13-58-8456 to AS13-58-8481.